|

 Well, lucky you!
 In my not-so-humble opinion, Fall is the best time to visit Europe, hands down.

-When you disembark from your plane at the airport in Europe, expect to walk into temperate weather, clear blue skies, falling leaves, and having the place to yourself.
-A slight chill in the air will keep your day of tourism from ever getting too toasty.
-You shouldn't expect too much rain, though you may have some, so be prepared.
 Overall, you'll want enough clothes to avoid doing much, if any, real laundry (I tend to gear my articles toward a 10 day trip, as that's how long I find most Americans are staying, if not just a week), enough layers to be comfortable in fairly temperate weather (we'll discuss weather specifics below), and the 'right' pieces for any special events you're attending, if any.
 You'll want comfortable walking shoes, a light jacket, and a pickpocket-proof purse.
 But never fear: your trusty Europe travel guide will walk you through all of this!
 Let's dig in!
-And while you're here, I hope you'll take some time to explore the many, many free resources I've created for Americans visiting Europe, including by subscribing to my newsletter.
-The Ultimate Guide to Packing for 10 Days in Europe Frequently Ask Questions about Packing for Fall in EuropeWhat's the weather like in Europe in the Fall?
+And while you're here, I hope you'll take some time to explore the many, many free resources I've created for Americans visiting Europe, including city-by-city guides, travel etiquette tips, long flight hacks, and even by subscribing to my newsletter.
+Frequently Ask Questions about Packing for Fall in EuropeWhat's the weather like in Europe in the Fall?

 I hate to disappoint my fellow fairly basic Millennial twinzies, but you won't find Europeans decked out in orange and all things pumpkin.
 As with most other seasons, Europeans lean toward neutral colors and a fairly tame color palette, with Fall's unsurprisingly being more maroon, brown, and black.
 So leave the pumpkin spice joke t-shirt at home.

-{2024} The 8+ Essentials You Need to Pack for Fall in EuropeWhat are the best suitcases for a trip to Europe?
+{2025} The 8+ Essentials You Need to Pack for Fall in EuropeYour Best, Most Comfortable Walking Shoes

 No matter the season, take good care of those feet when you're spending the entire day tooling around Europe.
 One of the best ways to ruin your trip is getting an avoidable blister or wiping out on those cobblestone streets in beach flip flops.
 Comfortable shoes are an absolute must.
 If there's one new thing you buy for your trip to Europe, make it a new pair of shoes.
 Just promise me you'll break them in before your trip.